widelands/widelands/doc/sphinx/source/wlrichtext.rst

           h1("ff0000", _[[Colored header]]) ..
           p(_[[Normal paragraph, just with a bit more text to show how it looks like.]]) .. p("align=center", _[[A centered paragraph]]) ..
           li_image("images/wui/menus/menu_toggle_menu.png", _[[An image with right aligned text.
-This is just text to show automatic linebreaks and behavior in regard with images]]) .. li(_[[A list item]]) ..
+This is just text to show automatic line breaks and behavior in regard with images]]) .. li(_[[A list item]]) ..
           li(font("color=ff0000 bold=1", _[[Red and bold]])) ..
           li_arrow(_[[A list item with an arrow]]) ..